 The Positive Anchor

-A positive anchor is when you create an association between the product or service being offered and something which is very positive and pleasurable, yet often unrelated.
+A positive anchor is when, in your sales letter, you create an association between the product or service being offered and something which is very positive and pleasurable, yet often unrelated.

 Anchors do NOT have to make logical sense to work either.
 Marketers use illogical anchors all the time.
 For example, watch a fast food commercial and look at the supermodels eating the 82 grams of saturated fat in one burger.